larspeterjeppesen/Backup_peers/README.md

 This README discusses what this piece of software does, as well as my design choices in its implementation.

 ## What is this?
-This piece software is a backup tool I am writing for personal use.
+Confidants is a backup tool I am writing for personal use.
 It's purpose is to transfer data from my android phone to my Ubuntu machine over my private wifi through a raspberry pi that I use as a router.

 I am aware that tools that can backup data on a phone exists, however one point of this project is to not have my data running through machines I don't own.
 I am also not interested in backing up my data manually.
 One of the end-goals of this software is complete automatization - upon my phone connecting to my private wifi, any files that have not yet been transferred to my desktop computer will begiv transferring without any initialization from my side.